-Now, that you know the basics for creating Facebook status updates for your business lets discuss some best practices for creating tweets for your small business.
+Now that you know the basics for creating Facebook status updates for your business, let’s discuss some social media posting best practices for creating tweets for your small business.
 Twitter is a unique social channel, because it only allows you to use 140 characters!
 As of late, media attachments like photos, videos and gifs no longer count toward your 140 characters, giving you more characters to use in your tweets.

 Tweets are a great way to tease your audience with sneak peaks, offers and announcements.
 Simply, keep your tweet short, add a URL/ link for your users to get more information and be sure to add an image.
 Images should be high-resolution and 1280 X 720 pixels.
 Using images, hashtags, and @mentions will help drive traffic and engagements, but only use hashtags when it makes sense.

 LinkedIn is known for being a professional social media channel.
 Small businesses may have business pages where they can post job opportunities, company news, and announcements.
 Status updates can have a maximum of 600 characters, but it’s best practice to keep your update to around 140 characters (including url/link).
 This will make your link easily visible to mobile users, providing a better experience for your audience.
 Also, be sure to include a high-resolution image on LinkedIn that’s a minimum of 646 X 220 pixels.